-[Heading amended by No. 19 of 2010 s.
+[Heading inserted: No. 68 of 1973 s.
+7; amended: No. 19 of 2010 s.
 4.]

 AN AGREEMENT made the day of 1973 BETWEEN THE HONOURABLE JOHN TREZISE TONKIN, M.L.A.
 Premier and Treasurer of the State of Western Australia acting for and on behalf of the Government of the said State and instrumentalities thereof from time to time (hereinafter called “the State”) of the first part and CLIFFS INTERNATIONAL INC. a limited company incorporated under the laws of the State of Ohio one of the United States of America and registered in the State of Western Australia under the provisions of the Companies Act 1961, of the said State and having its registered office situate at 12-14 Saint George’s Terrace, Perth in the said State (hereinafter called “Cliffs”) of the second part and CLIFFS WESTERN AUSTRALIAN MINING CO.
 PTY.
 LTD., a company incorporated under the said Companies Act and having its registered office at 12-14 Saint George’s Terrace, Perth in the said State, MITSUI IRON ORE DEVELOPMENT PTY.
 LTD., a company incorporated under the said Companies Act and having its registered office at 68 Saint George’s Terrace, Perth in the said State, ROBE RIVER LIMITED, a company incorporated under the Companies Ordinance of the Australian Capital Territory and having its registered office at 20 O’Connell Street, Sydney in the State of New South Wales, and MT.
 ENID IRON CO.
 PTY.
 LTD., a company incorporated under the said Companies Act and having its registered office at 22 Mount Street, Perth in the said State (hereinafter called “the Participants”) of the third part.